Control Panel

 • Seed: This is a seed value to control the random placement of the stars.
 Changing this number will randomly place the stars in different positions.

-• Size: The size of the small stars.
+• Min Star Size: The minimum size of the large stars.

 Changing Colors